 How much will be blocked on my debit card when I pick up the car?

 The hold depends on the vehicle category, the insurance package, and the supplier.
 A typical economy car with a basic insurance package carries a 1000 to 1500 euro hold.
 A SUV or premium vehicle can reach 2500 to 3000 euros.
-Suppliers that offer full coverage included in the rate, including WeOneRent, reduce the hold to between zero and 300 euros depending on category.
+Suppliers that offer full coverage included in the rate, including WeOneRent, reduce the hold to between zero and 500 euros depending on the insurance tier.

 Can I use someone else's credit card to pay for my Spain rental?